 - Appropriate plan for data collection and completion of the project

-- CV of the principal investigator: not to exceed 2 single-spaced pages and should focus on research activities
+- CV of the principal investigator that focuses on research activities (not to exceed 2 single-spaced pages)

 - Timeline for execution (priority given to projects that can be completed within two years)

-- Funds may be used to initiate a new project or to supplement additional funding.
-The research may be at any stage.
-In any case, justification must be provided for the request of the current grant funds.
-If the funds will supplement other funding or if the research is already in progress, please explain why the additional funds are needed (e.g., in order to add a new component to the study, add additional participants, etc.)
+- A statement as to whether the grant funds will be used to initiate a new project or to supplement current funding.
+The research may be at any stage, but justification must be provided for the current request of grant funds.
+If the funds will supplement other funding or if the research is already in progress, please explain why the additional funds are needed (e.g., in order to add a new component to the study, add additional participants, etc.).

-- Graduate students, predoctoral interns, and postdoctoral fellows should refer the section immediately below for additional materials that are required.
+- Graduate students, predoctoral interns, and postdoctoral fellows should refer the next section for additional materials that are required.

-Additional Proposal Requirements for Graduate Students, Predoctoral Interns, and Postdoctoral Fellows
+Additional Required Components for Graduate Students, Predoctoral Interns, and Postdoctoral Fellows

 - Grant funds that are not spent on the project within two years must be returned

-- All individuals who directly receive funds from the Society for the Advancement of Psychotherapy will be required to complete an IRS w-9 form prior to the release of funds, and will be sent a 1099 after the end of the fiscal year (December 31st)
+- All individuals who directly receive funds from the Society for the Advancement of Psychotherapy will be required to complete an IRS W-9 form prior to the release of funds, and will be sent a 1099 after the end of the fiscal year (December 31)

 Submission Process and Deadline

-- Submit all required materials for proposal to: Tracey A. Martin in the Society for the Advancement of Psychotherapy (Division 29 of APA) Central Office, firstname.lastname@example.org
+- All required materials for proposal should be submitted to: Tracey A. Martin in the Society for the Advancement of Psychotherapy (Division 29 of APA) Central Office, firstname.lastname@example.org

 - You will receive an electronic confirmation of your submission within 24 hours.
 If you do not receive confirmation, your proposal was not received; please resubmit.